OWASP/www-project-secure-by-design-framework/index.md

 ## 🔹 SbD Review Checklist

 The SbD Review Checklist is a condensed, control-oriented tool for self-review and for communicating with AppSec.
 It ensures the security requirements are verified before implementation.
 Each item abstracts key recommendations from the principles into a Yes/No/N-A decision with justification.
-The full checklist appears on the **Checklist tab**; a CSV download is also provided there.
+The full checklist appears on the **Checklist tab**.

 ---